 1905: Crystal Palace Football Club is formed at the venue of the glass structure that stood at the top of Sydenham Hill – the current location of the National Sports Centre.
-The club entered the Southern League Division Two, playing their first match against Southampton Reserves at the Crystal Palace on 2nd September 1905.
+The club enters the Southern League Division Two, playing their first match against Southampton Reserves at the Crystal Palace on 2nd September 1905.

 1906: Despite losing 4-3 in their opening game to Southampton Reserves, ‘The Glaziers’ did not lose another game in the 1905/1906 season and finished as champions.